 Times were hard and, like so many other Cypriots, they moved to London for a more prosperous life.
 John was a tailor in the world famous Saville Row and our mother spent days and nights at her sewing machine.
 They had their third child Rosanna in London and then moved to Nottingham where they bought a house and had their fourth child, Mark Anthony.

-Sadly Mum was widowed at the young age of 40 when our father died following a tragic car accident.
+Sadly Mum was widowed at the young age of 40 when our father died following a tragic road accident.
 After this she could not settle and moved with the children to Cyprus.
 She loved Cyprus dearly and wanted to be close to her family here.
 This was before the Turkish invasion of the island and she bought a plot of land near Ayia Marina, intending to build a house here – alas this never happened as "all was lost in the invasion" and as we understand it, she had never been given the deeds to the land.

 From Cyprus Mum moved to Tasmania in Australia where she lived in fairly close proximity to her brother Frangiscos and sister Yianoulla.
-However, following surgery in England to rectify a chronic slipped disc, mum decided to return to Nottingham on a more permanent basis.
+However, following surgery in England to rectify a chronic back problem, mum decided to return to Nottingham on a more permanent basis.
 Or so she thought at the time because eventually mum returned to Cyprus where she spent the rest of her days - living alone in a house in Anthoubolis.

 Around 3 years ago Mum developed Alzheimer’s and dementia and became a permanent resident at St Anthony’s Foundation Care Home in Anthoubolis.
 Early in 2012 we discovered that mum had terminal cancer; sadly she suffered a great deal with this terrible illness.
 Mum never complained and she bore her illness with tremendous dignity.
 She was very well cared for by the staff and we are grateful in particular to Grace who has cared for her as she would her own mother.